a-laborie/CS470-fall2022-KAIST-Group7/README.md

  ## Before starting, be sure that :
 * The robot is connected to your computer by USB
 * Check that the robot is powered
+* Make sure the robot is in a valid position before starting.
+Here is an example picture:

 open two terminals.
 # Launch Roscore